Direct measurement of the quantum geometric tensor in pseudo-Hermitian systems: Introduction

-We develop two independent schemes for direct measurement of the QGT in pseudo-Hermitian systems with real spectra.
-Our schemes integrate adiabatic perturbation theory for describing time-dependent dynamics~\cite{Rigolin2008,DeGrandi2010b,Nenciu1992,QZhang2019} with quantum circuits that implement the measurement of expectation values of an operator with respect to two states~\cite{ZHHuang2023,Wagner2024,Chiribella2024}, dubbed generalized expectation values, whose form is similar to weak values~\cite{Dressel2014,Hofmann2012,YLWen2023}.
-The first scheme extracts both real and imaginary parts of QGT by measuring generalized expectation values of the energy fluctuation operator $\Delta^2 H \equiv (H-\langle H \rangle)^2$ within a unified experimental framework.
-The second scheme utilizes the generalized force operator $f_\mu \equiv -\partial_\mu H$ and requires two distinct measurements of generalized expectation values to separately obtain the real and imaginary parts of QGT.
-We verify the two schemes using two pseudo-Hermitian $q$-deformed 2-band models: one with nontrivial topology and the other with a nonvanishing off-diagonal quantum metric.
-Numerical results demonstrate high-fidelity QGT measurement for both schemes.
-Remarkably, for the first model, the Chern number phase diagram can be built up accurately through both generalized force and energy fluctuation schemes, contrasting with Hermitian systems where only the generalized force approach is available~\cite{Schroer2014}.
+We develop two independent schemes for the direct measurement of the QGT in pseudo-Hermitian systems with real spectra.
+These schemes combine adiabatic perturbation theory for describing time-dependent quantum dynamics~\cite{Rigolin2008,DeGrandi2010b,Nenciu1992,QZhang2019} with quantum circuits capable of measuring generalized expectation values~\cite{ZHHuang2023,Wagner2024,Chiribella2024}, defined as expectationlike quantities of an operator with respect to two states, in a form analogous to weak values~\cite{Dressel2014,Hofmann2012,YLWen2023}.
+The first scheme extracts both the real and imaginary parts of the QGT by measuring the generalized expectation value of the energy fluctuation operator $\Delta^2 H \equiv (H-\langle\!\langle H \rangle\!\rangle)^2$ within a unified experimental framework, where $\langle\!\langle H \rangle\!\rangle$ denotes the generalized expectation value of the system Hamiltonian.
+The second scheme utilizes the generalized force operator $f_\mu \equiv -\partial_\mu H$ and requires two distinct generalized expectation value measurements to separately determine the real and imaginary components of the QGT.
+We verify both schemes on two pseudo-Hermitian $q$-deformed two-band models: one exhibiting nontrivial topology and the other featuring a nonvanishing off-diagonal quantum metric.
+Numerical simulations demonstrate high-fidelity QGT measurement for both schemes.
+Notably, for the first model, the Chern number phase diagram can be accurately reconstructed using either scheme, whereas conventional expectation value approaches allow only the generalized force method~\cite{Schroer2014}.
+As the velocity in nonadiabatic evolutions increases, the energy fluctuation scheme exhibits greater deviations in the real part of the QGT, while the generalized force scheme shows larger inaccuracies in the imaginary part.

 The paper is structured as follows.
-In Sec.~\ref{sec: QGT}, we introduce the QGT in LR formalism for non-Hermitian systems and demonstrate its reduction to a Hermitian quantity under the pseudo-Hermiticity constraint with real spectra.
-In Sec.~\ref{sec: schemes}, we present two distinct schemes for measuring the complete QGT in such systems.
-Numerical verification via two illustrative examples appears in Sec.~\ref{sec: examples}.
-In Sec.~\ref{sec: exp}, we discuss experimental implementations.
-Concluding remarks are provided in Sec.~\ref{sec: conclusion}.
+In Sec.~\ref{sec: QGT}, we introduce the QGT in the LR formalism for non-Hermitian systems, which becomes a Hermitian quantity in pseudo-Hermitian systems with real spectra.
+In Sec.~\ref{sec: schemes}, we propose two distinct schemes for directly measuring the complete QGT in such systems.
+In Sec.~\ref{sec: examples}, we provide numerical verification of both schemes using two illustrative examples.
+In Sec.~\ref{sec: exp}, we discuss experimental implementation.
+Concluding remarks are given in Sec.~\ref{sec: conclusion}.